 What to expect at your visit to our Fetal Heart Program

-When you come for an appointment with the Fetal Heart Program, providers at Children’s Hospital of Wisconsin or one of the outreach locations in Green Bay or the Fox Valley, a nurse coordinator will initially review your medical history.
+When you come for an appointment with the Fetal Heart Program, a provider will initially review your medical history.
 A fetal echocardiogram will be performed by one of the fetal cardiologists.
-If a problem with your baby’s heart is found, the fetal cardiologist will explain in detail the diagnosis, care options, and possible outcomes.
+If a problem with your baby’s heart is found, the fetal cardiologist will explain in detail the diagnosis, care options, possible outcomes and next steps.

 To make an appointment or talk to a fetal cardiac expert at Herma Heart Institute, contact us or call:

 U.S. News & World Report has once again ranked the Herma Heart Institute at Children's Hospital of Wisconsin among the top ten in the nation for pediatric cardiology and heart surgery.
 This ranking reflects the excellent outcomes and care we provide for even the most complex heart conditions.
 Families travel from across the country, and even around the world, to receive care from our specialists who are experienced in treating congenital heart disease from before birth and into adulthood.